-It is good management practice to maintain contact with absent teachers whether their absence is of a short or long term nature.
-In certain cases the Head of Establishment or nominated member of staff may consider it more appropriate to maintain contact through a third party.
+It is good management practice to maintain contact with absent teachers whether their absence is of a short- or long-term nature.
+In certain cases the Headteacher or nominated member of staff may consider it more appropriate to maintain contact through a third party.